tomorrowengine/Reptoads/README.md

 ### Important note

-Please read the included [license](https://github.com/tomorrowengine/Reptoads/blob/master/LICENSE) file, Almost all comments from this and the Reptoads project have been stripped to avoid any mention of code or functionality that is under MDA.
+Please read the included [license](https://github.com/tomorrowengine/Reptoads/blob/master/LICENSE) file, Almost all comments from this and the Reptoads project have been stripped to avoid any mention of code or functionality that is under NDA.